pleasefixomg/AM2R-ATM/README.md

 ---

 To-Do:
--Continue reducing file sizes where possible and optimizing events to facilitate more.
-(0.9.4+)
--Final playthrough quality pass + a title screen?!¿ <-HELP ME (1.0)
--See if the DUNDUNDUNDUNdundundun can be added back in as an extra track with some delays or something.
-Ditto to the "Metroid Eliminated" fanfare (1.1)
+-Finish the 6 songs mentioned above.
+(0.9.5) <- Might take a bit.
--Make it a dark and stormy night on Thoth so I can add one last song (1.2)
+-Final script and object adjustments.
+EggTrigger, OmegaFight, Thoth Elevator, etc. (0.9.6) -Final quality pass, title screen(HELP!), trailer(HELP!), credits, (1.0) -Make it a dark and stormy night on Thoth.
+(1.1)

-Things I'd like to do but haven't figured out yet:
--Make oEggTrigger play musArea7C right after 7B is done instead of the transition being on the next screen.
--Make musOmegaFight begin playing as soon as the camera pan to the first Omega is done, while the gunfight is still happening.
--Make the Thoth elevator transition seamless enough that CaveAmbience fades out quickly, allowing Area8 to play without being cut-off as you get to the top.
+-If possible, figure out a way to get the DUNDUNDUNDUNdundundun and "Metroid Eliminated" fanfare in here.
+(1.2 or earlier if figured out prior)

-Anyone that has solutions to things I'm working on or is willing to help with a title screen because I will never, ever be an artist, feel free to reach out.
+Anyone that has solutions to things I'm working on or is willing to help with a title screen or short trailer, please let me know.